Scenic Drive – 21 April 2021

 On closing track, “The Storm” the instrumentation teeters on the edge of discordance in a sort of melodious jumble before being brought back together for a crisp and decisive final section.
 The horn lines border on jazz-like and the vocal is powerful if a touch frantic.
 It is an intriguing and innovative endpoint to a release that has moments of inventiveness woven throughout.

-Autocalm showcases a sophisticated approach to constructing songs, one that while heavily immersed in the influences of bands such as or , is allusive rather than imitative.
+Autocalm showcases a sophisticated approach to constructing songs, one that while heavily immersed in the influences of bands such as Joy Division or The Cure, is allusive rather than imitative.
 It is a snapshot of a group whose cohesion is evident and who have enmeshed themselves within a sound that is both tantalising and strangely timeless.
 There is much to be enthused about on this record and it hints at the further development of a band who are in the process of crafting a dynamic and idiosyncratic sound.